pudo/dataset/docs/index.rst

 * **Query helpers** for simple queries such as :py:meth:`all <dataset.Table.all>` rows in a table or all :py:meth:`distinct <dataset.Table.distinct>` values across a set of columns.
 * **Compatibility**: Being built on top of `SQLAlchemy <http://www.sqlalchemy.org/>`_, ``dataset`` works with all major databases, such as SQLite, PostgreSQL and MySQL.
+* **Scripted exports**: Data can be exported based on a scripted configuration, making the process easy and replicable.

 Contents
 --------